Plumbers directory

 Find out how long it is anticipated your job will take.
 There is nothing worse than a plumber who keeps disappearing to do other jobs while half way through yours.
 An open-ended arrangement can often end in tears.
 You need to know you will receive exclusive attention for the duration of your job.

 There aren't too many jobs around the home that are mind-blowingly complicated.
 Don't let anybody con you into believing otherwise.
 A walk-in bath for example is easier to install than an ordinary bath in most instances, so run away from anybody who would have you believe otherwise.
-If you hear "Ooooh dear, ouch, now that is going to be tricky to do..." you might have the first signs of a 'big-up merchant'.
+If you hear "Ooooh dear, ouch, now that is going to be tricky to do..." you might have the first signs of a 'big-it-up merchant'.

 If you are exploring the possibility of changing your boiler BEWARE those who automatically suggest you have a combi.
 Combination boilers have a place in the world (generally where loft a cupboard space is limited or non existent) but they have limitations you seriously need to know about.
 They are not the answer to all household requirements and in many situations will leave you numb with disappointment.